ddev/ddev/docs/content/developers/building-contributing.md

 ## Building

-* You'll want both your fork/branch and the upstream as remotes in git, so that tags can be determined.
-For example, the upstream git remote can be `https://github.com/ddev/ddev` and your fork's remote can be `git@github.com:<yourgithubuser>/ddev`.
-Without the upstream, git may not know about tags that it needs for tests to work.
+* You'll want both your fork/branch and the upstream as remotes in Git, so that tags can be determined.
+For example, the upstream Git remote can be `https://github.com/ddev/ddev` and your fork's remote can be `git@github.com:<yourgithubuser>/ddev`.
+Without the upstream, Git may not know about tags that it needs for tests to work.
-* To run tests, you'll want `~/tmp` to be allowed in docker.
-This is not normally an issue as the home directory is available by default in most docker providers.
+* To run tests, you'll want `~/tmp` to be allowed in Docker.
+This is not normally an issue as the home directory is available by default in most Docker providers.

 Build the project with `make` and your resulting executable will end up in `.gotmp/bin/linux_amd64/ddev` or `.gotmp/bin/linux_arm64/ddev` (for Linux) or `.gotmp/bin/windows_amd64/ddev.exe` (for Windows) or `.gotmp/bin/darwin_amd64/ddev` or `.gotmp/bin/darwin_arm64/ddev` (for macOS).